na-na-hi/renget/archive/u6xdh.md

 "Not really."
 Ray has a distaste for Goro.
 He sees him as spoiled due to his carefree attitude and being a prodigy to a clan with a kekkai genkai, but he respects him as a ninja anyway.
 He really dislikes the Tsuchigumo because he thinks bugs are a little gross, and he finds the fact that they produce webbing and have six arms *really* off-putting.

+Hangetsu Hozuki, "Forbidden Tea" -
+*Ray, upon hearing about him.*
+"Well, that's sad."
+Ray doesn't know much about him.
+He has heard of someone with a horrible illness who obtained it by accident, and Ray will now never enter any suspicious ruins.

 Nara Suzura, "Cowardly Dragon Host" -
 *During a tutoring session.*
 "Suzura-san, I know you can do better, right?
 Just a little more!"